mfeemster/keysharp/README.md

 * In continuation statements, the smart behavior logic for left trimming each line is disabled.
 Lines are not left trimmed by default and are only left trimmed if `LTrim` is specified.
 * Because a comma at the end of a line indicates a continuation statement, command style syntax with a trailing comma is not supported:
 	+ `MouseGetPos &mrX, &mrY, , ; not supported`
-	+ `MouseGetPos &mrX, &mrY ; omitting the trailing comma is supported`
+	+ `MouseGetPos &mrX, &mrY ; omitting the trailing commas is supported`
 	+ `MouseGetPos(&mrX, &mrY) ; using parens is preferred`
 	+ `MouseGetPos(&mrX, &mrY, , ) ; trailing commas can be used with parens`
 * Ternary operators with multiple statements in a branch are not supported.
 Use an `if/else` statement instead if such functionality is needed.